eodell6502/mishmath/README.md

 represented by `1` if the permutation is odd, `-1` if it is even, and `0` if `arr` is not a permutation

+---

 **permutations(arr, unique = false)**

 Given an array of arbitrary elements, `arr`, returns an array of all permutations.
 If the optional `unique` argument is `true`, only unique permutations will be returned.

+---

+**pointInPolygon(point, polygon, start = 0, end = polygon.length)**

+Determines whether `point` is inside `polygon` using a ray-casting algorithm.
+The `point` is given as a two-element array, while `polygon` may be either an array of two-element points or a flat array of coordinates.

+The optional `start` and `end` coordinates allow you to specify a range of coordinates in `polygon` to use for the actual polygon in cases where many polygons are specified in the actual array.

+---

 **pointToLine(x, y, x1, y1, x2, y2)**

 Returns the shortest distance from point (`x`, `y`) to line segment (`x1`, `y1`) - (`x2`, `y2`).

+---

 **polarToCartesian(r, t)**

 Given polar coordinates `r` (radial/rho) and `t` (angular/theta), the latter in radians, returns an object of the form `{x: num, y: num}`.

+---

 **primeFactors(n)**

 Returns an array containing the prime factors of `n`.

+---

 **rad2deg(radians)**

 Given an angle in `radians`, returns its equivalent in degrees.

+---

 **segmentsIntersect(x1, y1, x2, y2, x3, y3, x4, y4)**